nbalestra/alc-workshop/docs/module-2/lab-1.md

     **Done! now let’s explore what was automatically generated.**

+### The APKit component

-20. At the top of the diagram you will see a flow called **api-main** and **api-console** followed by flows, one for each method defined in the RAML.
+At the top of the diagram you will see a flow called **api-main** and **api-console** followed by flows, one for each method defined in the RAML.

 The flows below are defined by your API Design in the RAML file.
+Typically, there will be flows that look like this `get:\resource`, `post:\resource`, `put:\resource`, etc.

+{: .note }
-Typically, there will be flows that look like this `get:\resource`, `post:\resource`, `put:\resource`, etc. Note that the name of the flow is very important for the APIkit router to be able to route the request to the appropriate flow - you don’t want to change these.
+The name of the flow is very important for the APIkit router to be able to route the request to the appropriate flow - you don’t want to change these.

 When APIkit detects example data in the response of a method in the RAML it inserts a **Dataweave Transform Message** into the flow which returns the static response specified by the example data reference.

 The static response returned by the auto-generated **Dataweave Transform Message** allows you to test the API as a stub immediately after generation.
 Obviously these flows can be enhanced to provide more advanced mock services as well as evolve them into full API implementation as we will see in the next lab.